-5 The study area lies in the upper Indus Basin (UIB), where the observed climate trends are experienced cooling trends in the summer season for decades, non-statistically significant

-6 anomalous: as opposed to the climate change signal experienced in the Himalayas, the UIB has

-8 trends of annual temperature, and increasing or stable precipitation throughout the year

-9 (Archer and Fowler, 2004; Fowler and Archer, 2006; Khattak et al., 2011; Bocchiola and

-Diolauiti, 2013), accompanied by mass gains in the glaciers of the region (Bolch et al. 2012;

-Hasson et al., 2014).
-The survey considered two major environmental shocks: the 2010 flood of the vital Karakoram Highway.
+The study area lies in the upper Indus Basin (UIB), where the observed climate trends are anomalous: as opposed to the climate change signal experienced in the Himalayas, the UIB is experiencing since decades cooling trends in the summer season, non-statistically significant trends of annual temperature, and increasing or stable precipitations throughout the year (Archer and Fowler, 2004; Fowler and Archer, 2006; Khattak et al., 2011; Bocchiola and Diolauiti, 2013), accompanied by mass gains in the glaciers of the region (Bolch et al. 2012; Hasson et al., 2014).
+The survey considered two major environmental shocks: the 2010 flood (Yasin) and the massive 2010 landslide, which blocked the Hunza River and originated the Attabad Lake.
+The lake submerged houses, agricultural land, and infrastructure, including part of the vital Karakoram Highway.
 While the two considered events are not a direct result of climate change, they are assumed to be a proxy for future more severe natural hazards resulting from climate change.
 The household survey aimed at collecting data on 1) the local perceptions of changes in climate patterns and natural shocks; 2) the impacts of climate change and variability on households' productivity, livelihood security and main adaptation strategies, and 3) the role of migration in the context of environmental change and its gendered impacts.
+The households were randomly selected in each village by random walks, representing about 12 percent of the estimated number of households per village.